openvcloud/docs/docs/CloudBrokerPortal/VirtualMachines/Actions/MoveVM2AnotherCPUNode.md

 ![](Moving.png)

-Once finished, you will be invited with a new pop-up message to refresh the screen:
+Once finished, you will be invited to refresh the screen by receiving a new pop-up message:

 ![](MoveFinished.png)